Tooonia/Portfolio/README.md

 Other improvements are coming soon too, like Navbar and pages to "Profile", "Portfolio" and "Contact", as well as images with own vector graphic design.

+In the meantime, check out the current version [here](https://tooonia.github.io/Portfolio/)!

 Stay tuned! :wink: